Dr Leonora Risse is an economist who specialises in gender equality.

 Leonora is a Research Fellow with the Women's Leadership Institute Australia, and spent time in residence at Harvard University as a Research Fellow with the Women and Public Policy Program.
 She currently serves as the National Chair of the Women in Economics Network.
 She is currently appointed as a Senior Lecturer in Economics at RMIT University.

-She was awarded her PhD in Economics from the University of Queensland in 2008 and worked as a Senior Research Economist for the Australian Productivity Commission.
-She formerly held a Vice-Chancellor's Postdoctoral Fellowship at RMIT University.
+Leonora was awarded her PhD in Economics from the University of Queensland and also holds qualifications in journalism and communications.
+She served as a Senior Research Economist for the Australian Government Productivity Commission.

-She has ten years of university teaching and lecturing experience, including in macroeconomics, microeconomics and econometrics.
-She has contributed to various initiatives to broaden students' awareness about the practical usefulness of economics, and to foster a greater diversity, inclusion and a sense of belonging within the next generation of economics students.
+Leonora has contributed to various WEN initiatives to broaden students' awareness about the practical usefulness of economics, and to foster a greater diversity and inclusion within the next generation of economics students.

 Media - Gender economics (e.g. gender pay gap)

 Public Speaking - Labour markets

 Public Speaking - Gender economics (e.g. gender pay gap)